 The stress and the anxiety could have developed gradually over many months but other times the anxiety could have happened more suddenly in response to pressures, demands, loss or some other changes in your life.
 For some, the anxiety continues for long periods of time even though, there may no longer be a good reason for feeling anxious or worrying.
 If you are suffering from an ongoing feeling of anxiety and continual worrying, it is important that you seek help.
 We recommend that you visit your GP for an assessment of your condition and a possible Mental Health Care Plan to enable you to claim the Medicare rebate when you see a psychologist.

 Depending on your needs and preferences, we offer a Mindfulness, Self-Compassion, Compassion-Focused Therapy or Cognitive Behaviour Therapy all of which are evidence-based approaches, to reduce stress, fears, anxiety, panic attacks and phobias.

 We will listen to you, we will provide an assessment, and then we will present tools and strategies to meet your specific needs and circumstances.
 We will also give you handouts and access to mp3 audio to assist in the practice of the tools and strategies.
 Together, we will explore practical and effective ways to resolve your challenges and to help you to reach your goals.
 The aim is to assist you to build emotional resources to enable you to gain greater resilience, calm and well-being.

-If you want to know more about the services that we offer please contact us on 0427795721 or send us an email at email@example.com
+If you want to know more or to make an appointment face to face at her office in the Gold Coast or Online anywhere in Australia please contact us on 0427795721 or send us an email at email@example.com

 Burleigh Waters, Qld 4220